Type Conditions

 Querying with type conditions

-Whenever we want to query type-specific on an object with an abstract type, we have to use a type condition.
+Whenever we want to query type-specific fields on an object with an abstract type, we have to use a type condition.

 In this example, we want to query the primaryFunction on the hero field, but we can only query the primaryFunction field if the returned hero is a Droid type.
 The following query definition is invalid and does not compile: